MAKE A DONATION

 What symptoms do relapses cause?

 Brief ‘stabbing’ pain in and around the eye lasting only a few seconds or minutes is unlikely to be caused by a relapse.
-Many people with NMO find that their vision varies from day to day, for example if they are tired.
+Many people with NMOSD find that their vision varies from day to day, for example if they are tired.

-People with NMO may also experience relapses affecting the spinal cord.
+People with NMOSD may also experience relapses affecting the spinal cord.
 The spinal cord controls strength and sensation in the arms, legs and trunk and is also involved in bladder and bowel control.
 Inflammation in the spinal cord may cause many different symptoms including:

 - Weakness in the arms and/or legs,

-- Tingling, numbness or abnormal sensations in the arms, legs, groin or trunk
+- Numbness or abnormal sensations in arms/legs/trunk

-- A band like sensation around the trunk, like being squeezed or wearing a corset
+- A band like sensation around the trunk, like being squeezed

 - Severe pain in the neck or between the shoulder blades